SOM-CPC: Unsupervised Contrastive Learning with Self-Organizing Maps for Structured Representations of High-Rate Time Series: Experimental details

+Audio streams were encoded in windows of 0.01 seconds (=160 samples).
+For CPC, GRU-DESOM, and SOM-CPC the contextual information of $L=127$ previous windows was aggregated using a GRU, equivalent as proposed by \citet{Oord2019}.
+The InfoNCE objective for (SOM-)CPC was computed on top of the last context vector of the GRU.
+To test different settings for the GRU-desom model, we distinguished GRU-DESOM that decodes only the last window, given the last context vector, and GRU-DESOM that decodes the full sequence of 128 windows from the respective context vectors.

-Table \ref{tab:audio_model_details} provides the model details of the encoder, and the adopted decoder for the DESOM benchmark.
-The reconstruction loss of the DESOM model was found to stay constant when using the encoder architecture, as adopted for the SOM-CPC model.
-As such, the downsampling factor of the encoder was reduced for the DESOM model.
-For training, we followed the settings from the CPC framework \cite{Oord2019} and set $P=12$.
+Table \ref{tab:audio_model_details} provides the model details of the encoder, and the decoder for the DESOM benchmarks.
+The reconstruction loss of the DESOM model was found to be hampered in its optimization when using the encoder architecture, as adopted for the SOM-CPC model.
+As such, the downsampling factor of the encoder was reduced for the DESOM model to enable minimization of the task loss during training.

+For training of SOM-CPC, we followed the settings from \citet{Oord2019} and set $P=12$.
 The number of negative samples was set to $N = 10$, which were drawn randomly from the entire training set.
-A GRU aggregated $L=127$ past windows with the current window to acquire the context vector, as used in both the SOM-CPC model and the GRU-DESOM benchmarks.

-We used the Adam optimizer \cite{kingma2014adam}, with a learning rate of 0.0001 and a batch size of 8.
-Each model was trained for maximally 3000 epochs, and the best model was selected based on the lowest validation task loss.
-The softmax-activated linear classifier on the CPC embeddings was trained until convergence, which happened after 200 epochs, and a batch size of 128.
+All deep-SOM models were trained for maximally 3000 epochs, using the Adam optimizer \cite{kingma2014adam} with a learning rate of $1\text{e-}4$ and a batch size of 8.
+One epoch was defined as a push through of one sequence of $128$ windows (or 1 window for DESOM) from each recording.
+The best model was selected based on the lowest validation task loss.

+The supervised linear classifier and disjoint SOM training on top of the frozen CPC embeddings were trained with a batch size of 128, and a learning rate of $1\text{e-}4$ and $1\text{e-}2$, respectively.
+Both models were stopped upon convergence of the validation loss (which was after 200 and 250 epochs, respectively).